24/7 Admissions | Call Now: (800) 939-6636

 2. Create structure and set expectations

-3. Teach the patient about addiction
+3. Teach the client about addiction

 4. Utilize cognitive-behavioral concepts